Po' Girl: Live performances

-They played Ontario in 2012 which they found "inspiring", and when interviewed before a concert in 2011, Russell said that the group was a "modern-day troupe of nomads" who had toured extensively and she was "willing to make sacrifices to see where the road would take Po’ Girl."
+They played Ontario in 2012 which they found "inspiring", and when interviewed before a concert in 2011, Russell said that the group was a "modern-day troupe of nomads" who had toured extensively and she was "willing to make sacrifices to see where the road would take Po’ Girl".

 Ongoing musical careers of members

 Russell has continued her musical career, being a member and co-director of the band Birds of Chicago since 2012, and from 2019 has performed with and written for the band Our Native Daughters, whose debut album, Songs of Our Native Daughters, was widely acclaimed.
 In 2021, Russell released her debut solo album Outside Child.

 From 2006 Davies has been a member of the band E.S.L.

 Trish Klein has continued to work with The Be Good Tanyas, as well as having credits for recording with Frazey Ford, Ana Egge, and Bill Bourne, and on several roots revival compilation albums.

 In 2012 Awna Teixeira released a solo album, Where the Darkness Goes.
-She was joined by Allison Russell on this recording and the music was said to show inspiration from a wide range of sources that created songs in a folk style which were observations of her "life and times and travels."
+She was joined by Allison Russell on this recording and the music was said to show inspiration from a wide range of sources that created songs in a folk style which were observations of her "life and times and travels".
 In 2013, in a home recording space in Salt Lake City, Teixeira played, sang and recorded all five songs on an EP Thunderbird.
-A full-length album, Wild One, was released by Teixeira in 2015, with a reviewer Greg Johnson noting that this second album "is a work of swirling mystery steeped in sweet misery with uplifting haunting music and an eclectic palette of songs and instruments."
+A full-length album, Wild One, was released by Teixeira in 2015, with a reviewer Greg Johnson noting that this second album "[was] a work of swirling mystery steeped in sweet misery with uplifting haunting music and an eclectic palette of songs and instruments".
 Teixeira commented:"When I first started writing these songs almost two years ago, I decided that I would like to somehow use this release to help raise mental health awareness.
-There are songs on this album that make reference to and are for some beautiful people in my life that struggle with mental illness and for some beautiful people we have lost along the way."
+There are songs on this album that make reference to and are for some beautiful people in my life that struggle with mental illness and for some beautiful people we have lost along the way".
 Because of references in one song to mental illness issues within Teixeira' family, another reviewer said the album wasn't an "easy listen."